mauris-winata/G1_CAPTCHA_Beater/README.md

 5. THe driver should be loaded now

 ### Building Kernel Driver Accompanying Software ###
-1. Change drirectory into the source directory
+1. Change directory into the source directory
 2. Please run 'make captcha_beater_software', this will create a program which handles data transfer between the python program and the kernel driver communication software